SmarterApp/RDW_Documentation/deploy/Upgrade.v1_4_0.AWS.md

     git push -u origin v1_4_0
     ```
 * [ ] Add a copy of this checklist to deployment and switch to that copy.
+    ```bash
+    cd ../RDW_Deploy_Opus
+    cp ../RDW/Upgrade.v1_4_0.AWS.md .
+    git add Upgrade.v1_4_0.AWS.md
+    ```
+* [ ] (Optional) It is a good idea to go through the rest of this document, updating the configuration, credentials, etc. to match the environment.
+If you don't you'll just have to do it as you go along and there will be an extra commit to do when merging the deploy branch.
 * [ ] Changes to deployment files in `RDW_Deploy_Opus`.
 There are sample deployment files in the `deploy` folder in the `RDW` repository; use those to copy and help guide edits.
     * Common services.
         * `configuration-service.yml`